Denbigh, Virginia

-Denbigh is a small unincorporated community in Warwick County, Virginia, USA, today Newport News City and was long the county seat.
-After a municipal consolidation in 1958, it became a neighborhood of the independent city of Newport News.
+Denbigh is a community in Newport News, Virginia.
+It was previously the County Seat of Warwick County, Virginia until the county became the independent city of Warwick, Virginia in 1952.
+Warwick and Newport News merged in 1958 to form the present-day city of Newport News.

 History

 Denbigh was named for Denbigh Plantation, which was patented by Captain Samuel Matthews, who came to Virginia before 1618, filled several important posts, and became the father of Lt.
-Col. Samuel Mathews, a royal governor of the Virginia Commonwealth from 1656–1660.
+Col. Samuel Mathews, a colonial governor of the Virginia Commonwealth from 1656 to 1660.
 His son John Mathews (b.
-1659 – May 1, 1706) married Elizabeth Tavernor on March 24, 1684 and they also made their home at the Denbigh Plantation.
+1659 – May 1, 1706) lived at the plantation until sometime after receiving a land grant for several thousand acres just south of this area 1678.
+He married Elizabeth Tavernor on March 24, 1684.
+The Cole-Digges family acquired the plantation between 1698 and 1720.

+Denbigh was also the name given to the colonial Anglican Parish in the area, which existed from 1635 until it was disestablished by the Virginia Statute for Religious Freedom in 1786.
+An archeological site still exists in the area where the original 1636 church building stood, and a historical marker near the later 1686 site.

 The first courthouse and jail were located nearby, at Warwick Towne, established in 1680.
 The colonial port was located at Deep Creek and the Warwick River on 50 acre of Samuel Mathews' land.
 In 1790, Warwick County recorded 1,690 persons in the Federal Census, making it the third-smallest county population-wise in Virginia.
-After the American Revolution, in 1809, Warwick Towne was abandoned, and the county seat was moved to the area of Denbigh Plantation, near Stoney Run.
+After the American Revolution, in 1809, Warwick Towne was abandoned, and the county seat was moved to the area near Stoney Run.

 The town of Denbigh was the county seat of Warwick County from 1810 until 1952, except for a short period from 1888 to 1896 when the courthouse was located in what is now downtown Newport News.
 It was moved back to Denbigh when Newport News became an independent city in 1896.

 Warwick County became an independent city itself in 1952.
 Six years later, in 1958, the City of Warwick consolidated with the independent City of Newport News, assuming the latter's better-known name.